 Our multi-disciplinary team is a mix of professionals who cover counselling, physiotherapy, chaplaincy, occupational therapy, social work and complementary therapy.
 Find out more details below about each of the areas of support we can provide.

 Physiotherapy is available to all patients under the care of St Columba’s Hospice at any stage in their illness.
-Our Physiotherapy Team can see people in the Day Hospice, the Inpatient Unit, as an Outpatient, and even occasionally in peoples’ own homes.
+Our physiotherapy team can see people in the Day Hospice, the Inpatient Unit, as an Outpatient, and even in peoples’ own homes.

 There is a common misconception that palliative care physiotherapy is only appropriate when someone is coming to the end of their life; in fact, it can be beneficial much earlier than that.
 People will progressive illnesses often feel they are not able to do all the activities they used to and that they have lost some independence.
 These symptoms can be improved or managed through physiotherapy.

 Palliative care physiotherapy aims to help people to move around and stay as active and independent as possible.
 Our team can teach techniques to make symptoms like breathlessness and fatigue more manageable, provide guidance and advice on appropriate types and level of activity and exercise and work on specific things like strength and balance.